soanvig/mm-jsr/README.md

 However, if you decide to make changes to the library code, You **has to** publish them under LGPLv3 license.
 This way library legally always stays open source and free.

-The best to make changes is to create public fork of the library.
+The best way to make changes is to create public fork of the library.

 If You don't plan to add any malicious behavior to the library, this license should not be harmful for You in any way.